phenology/dumme/README.md

 > [!CAUTION]
 > We don't intend to maintain or develop this further.
 However, we are happy to
-> contribute our changes could be ported to the original verison of the code.
+> contribute our changes to the original version of MERF.
 > Notice https://github.com/manifoldai/merf/issues/68.

 ## Using this version